timgasser/bcycle-austin/README.md

 # Austin BCycle Analysis

-This github repo contains all the code used in the 3-part BCycle analysis posted on Medium.
+This github repo contains all the code and data used in the 3-part BCycle analysis posted on Medium.
 To read the posts, click on the links below.

 * [Analyzing BCycle Stations](https://austinstartups.com/analyzing-austin-bcycle-rentals-stations-d9a1863d17e9#.ytrns0u09)
 * [Analyzing BCycle Rentals](https://austinstartups.com/analyzing-austin-bcycle-rentals-34e52424858a#.4jtsq6yz2)